AsutoSSH/Newton-Raphson-polynomial-root/README.md

 	One of the roots(if multiple present): 4.91225
 	Verififcation: P(found root or closest value) = 7.67784e-09

-2) CASE OF a POSITIVE AND NEGATIVE ROOT
+2) CASE OF a POSITIVE AND NEGATIVE ROOT:

 	Enter degree of polynomial:2
 	General Form: ax^2+bx+c